-- Two photographs of you, one of your partner, plus more if you are applying for dependents
+- Two photographs of yourself, one of your partner, and additional photographs if you are applying for dependents.

-- Your biometrics residence permit, if you have one
+- Biometric residency permit, if you have one.

-- Your police registration certificate if you have been asked to register with the police
+- If you have been required to register with the police, your police registration certificate.

-- Evidence of your finances, such as bank statements and payslips covering at least the last three months
+- Evidence of your financial situation, such as bank records and payslips for the last three months at the very least

-- Proof that you have paid the NHS immigration surcharge
+- Evidence of payment of the NHS immigration surcharge

-- In some situations you will also need to prove your knowledge of the English language.
-You will not need to do this if you are a child, or an adult coming to the UK to be cared for by a relative, or if you are over 65 or have a physical or mental condition which means that you cannot meet the language requirement.
-You may not need to do this if you are applying on the parent (5 year) route but should check this carefully.
+- In some instances, you will also be required to demonstrate your command of the English language.
+This is not required if you are a child or an adult travelling to the UK to be cared for by a relative, or if you are over 65 or have a medical or mental condition that makes meeting the language requirement impossible.
+This may not be necessary if you are applying via the parent (5-year) method, but you should double-check.

-- For a private life application, you would probably need to include utility bills, council tax bills, GP registration letter, mortgage statements and previous immigration documentation.
+- For a private life application, you will very certainly need to send utility bills, council tax bills, a letter from your primary care physician confirming your registration, mortgage statements, and previous immigration papers.

-- Tuberculosis test results if you are from a country where you need a tuberculosis test before you enter the UK.
+- Tuberculosis test results if you are visiting the UK from a country that requires a tuberculosis test prior to entry.

-You must also pay the fee, which is £1033 which is for a single person applying from within the UK, and the same amount again for each dependent added to your application.
+The fee to apply using FLR FP is £1033 for a single applicant from within the United Kingdom, and the same amount for each dependent added to your application.

-If you are applying in the UK you will also have to pay £19.20 to have your biometric information (consisting of fingerprints and a photograph) taken.
+If you are applying in the United Kingdom, you will additionally be required to pay £19.20 to submit your biometric information (fingerprints and a photograph).

 When do you need to make the extension application?

-The Home Office encourages all applications to be made at least 28 days before the expiry of the applicant’s current leave to stay in the UK.
+The Home Office recommends that all applications be submitted at least 28 days before the applicant’s present leave to remain in the UK expires.

-The length if time an application takes to process depends on whether the application is made from within the UK or not, and whether you use the premium service.
+The processing time also depends on whether the application is made from within the UK, and whether you use the premium service.

-As long as you are applying from within the UK, you can pay £800 for the super priority service.
-This means if your appointment to provide your biometric information is on a weekday, that you will have a decision the next working day, and if your appointment is at the weekend then it will take two working days to receive your decision.
+If you apply from within the United Kingdom, you can pay £800 for the super priority service.
+This implies that if your appointment to supply your biometric information is on a weekday, you will receive a decision the next working day; if your appointment is on a weekend, you will receive a decision in two working days.

-Even after the decision is made it can take up to ten working days for you to receive your biometric residence permit.
+Even when your application is approved, it may take up to 10 working days to get your biometric residence permit.

 DavidsonMorris are UK immigration specialists.
 We have substantial experience helping individuals with all types of UK Home Office applications, including extension applications and completing Form FLR (FP).
 For guidance and support with your application, contact us.